 Features & Design

-Each pack has its own unique features and design that set it apart from the others.
+Each product has its unique features and design that set it apart from the others.
 These are what makes the pack comfortable and function well (or not).
 Our favorite features include the top-loading backpack-style main compartment of the Patagonia Fore Runner Vest 10L

-and the additional external bungees that allowed us to attach extra articles of clothing to the outside of the Ultimate Direction SJ Ultra Vest 2.0
+.
+We also loved the additional external bungees that allowed us to attach extra articles of clothing to the outside of the Ultimate Direction SJ Ultra Vest 3.0

-and straps for attaching poles to the back of numerous packs were also features we greatly appreciated.
-We have explained what features each pack includes and how useful they were in the individual reviews.
+We explain what features each model includes and how useful they are in the individual reviews.
 We weighted features as 15% of each product's final score.